mhobbs18/PeriPy/docs/user/quickstart.rst

 In subsequent simulations, the arrays are loaded from this h5 file instead of being calculated again, therefore reducing the overhead of initiating the model.
 The ``--profile`` argument generates profiling information for the example

+Example 3
+^^^^^^^^^

+Run the third example by typing ``python peripy/examples/example3/example_trilinear.py``

+Example 3 demonstrates the simulation of a simply supported unnotched plain concrete beam in three-point bending.
+The chosen problem was tested experimentally by Grégoire et al. [1].
+The problem is simulated using a 3D model and a trilinear constitutive model.
+The numerical load-CMOD curve is compared against the experimental data...

+[1] Grégoire, D., Rojas-Solano, L. B., and Pijaudier-Cabot, G. (2013).
+Failure and size effect for notched and unnotched concrete beams.
+International Journal for Numerical and Analytical Methods in Geomechanics, 37(10):1434–1452.

 The Model class
 ---------------